Key Takeaway

 What if I forget to bring my semaglutide on a trip?

-Missing one weekly dose is not ideal but will not erase your progress.
+Missing one weekly dose isn't ideal but won't erase your progress.
 Your blood levels will decline gradually over the week.
 Resume your normal schedule as soon as you return.
-If you will be gone for more than two weeks, contact your provider about getting a prescription transferred to a pharmacy at your destination.
+If you'll be gone for more than two weeks, contact your provider about getting a prescription transferred to a pharmacy at your destination.

 Can I inject semaglutide on an airplane?

 Yes.
 The airplane lavatory provides privacy if you prefer it.
 Some travelers inject at the gate before boarding.
 The injection takes about 10 seconds and requires no special preparation beyond an alcohol swab.
-Cabin pressure does not affect the medication.
+Cabin pressure doesn't affect the medication.

 Will travel stress affect my weight loss?

 Travel stress, jet lag, and disrupted sleep can temporarily slow weight loss or cause water retention.
 Semaglutide continues working regardless.
 Once you settle into your travel routine or return home, your progress resumes.
-Do not weigh yourself during travel; wait until you have been home for three to four days with normal eating and hydration.
+Don't weigh yourself during travel. wait until you have been home for three to four days with normal eating and hydration.

 How do I dispose of needles while traveling?